 Not long ago, I found myself taking a side road near home after a restful hour of driving.
 It was my day off and I decided to have some quiet time on the road.
 I needed to breath.
 I needed to take in the air and feel the freedom that comes to me when I realize I am in the strong arms of my Heavenly Dad.
 On the old county roads around rural NY I get lost in the views that sprawl out on all sides of me.
 Rolling pastures and green, lush fields are adorned with wild flowers that manage to blossom under the relentless grip of mid August’s pride.
 My heart always swells with a calm content when witnessing objects of beauty flourish under such harsh conditions.

 Something compelled me to make a left, and I felt His peace as I consented, turning down another dirt road.
 Rock walls swept passed me on either side and I began to praise my Lord as I took in the rows of corn fields swaying confidently in the afternoon breeze.
 Several blackbirds were shrieking the cry of the triumphant as they swept low and out of sight behind the stalks and I was confident that at that moment they too were praising the Creator of slower creatures.
 Above, some high altitude wisps of vapor were making their way light heartily eastward and a blue I rarely see was painted across a broad expanse of sky as I crested a slight hill.
 Sipping my coffee I turned onto an unfamiliar road I suspected might escort me to my main route not far from home.
 I could feel the presence of His Spirit and I was, at that moment, already home.
 Home in Him.
 Home with Him.
 Free from care.
-All my uncertainties of life and the questions that regularly arise with the daily interaction with a people estranged from their Savior were stilled.
+All my uncertainties of life and the questions that regularly arise from the daily interactions with a people estranged from their Savior were stilled.
 Suddenly, I sensed I was not alone.
 All that I saw, it seemed, was calling out for Father’s special touch.
 I had made my way up this road and found Jacob’s Ladder all around me.
 Heaven and earth had mingled.
 All of creation was crying out to their Master and I was caught up in the middle of it.

 It was then that this little dirt road quickly descended a hill, turned sharply and I found myself passing an old farmhouse on the corner of the road that ended and forked into a main street.
 I pulled the truck over.
 Something was wrong.
 An unseen itch racked my soul with such agitation I began to bite my lip nervously.